The global derived period map: Introduction

 \subsection{Acknowledgements}

 We would like to thank Jon Pridham and Ian Grojnowski for introducing the first, respectively second, author to this problem, and for many helpful discussions.
-We are also grateful to Mauro Porta for generous explanations of his work on derived analytic geometry, particularly for providing the proof of Lemma \ref{lem-gaga}, and to Barbara Fantechi, Benjamin Hennion, Daniel Huybrechts, Peter J\o rgensen and Bertrand To\"en for useful conversations.
-We also thank Serguei Barannikov for pointing out interesting references.
+We are grateful to Mauro Porta for generous explanations of his work on derived analytic geometry, particularly for providing the proof of Lemma \ref{lem-gaga}, and for many insightful discussions about this paper.
+In particular he pointed out a crucial mistake in the first version of this paper.
+Discussions of different possible solutions led to the joint work \cite{HolsteinF}.
+We would like to thank Barbara Fantechi, Benjamin Hennion, Daniel Huybrechts, Peter J\o rgensen and Bertrand To\"en for useful conversations.
+We also thank Serguei Barannikov for pointing out interesting references and the anonymous referees for many very helpful comments and corrections.

-We are extremely grateful to Mauro Porta for pointing out a crucial mistake in the first version of this paper and for insightful discussions of possible solutions including the proof of Lemma \ref{lemma-affine-adjoint}.
-These discussions also lead to the joint work \cite{HolsteinF}.
-Finally we would like to thank Jon Pridham again for his help in extending his theory of stacks as hypergroupoids to the analytic case, which allowed us to fix the error.
-In particular the proof of Theorem \ref{thm-appadjoint} is based on his ideas.